 Damsgård Manor

 Damsgård Country Mansion was built in the 1770s and is considered one of Europe’s best preserved wooden Rococco buildings with the original interior.
-Here you can At Damsgård you can join a tour of the building or wander through the garden exhibitions, which have been recreated as they would have been in the 1780s.
+At Damsgård you can join a tour of the building or wander through the garden exhibitions, which have been recreated as they would have been in the 1780s.

 Bergen Maritime Museum